daneb255/TypescriptWebTemplate/README.md

-This is a bundle with Typescript, Bootstrap Beta 4, SCSS and Webpack Bundle to easy start with that packages.
+This is a bundle with Typescript, Bootstrap Beta 4, SCSS and Webpack Bundle to easy start programming with that packages.

-Installattion
+Installation

 - npm install
 - npm run build